pypa/packaging.python.org/source/specifications/entry-points.rst

 - October 2017: This specification was written to formalize the existing entry points feature of setuptools (discussion_).

+- January 2026: Replaced outdated direct references to :pep:`508` and :pep:`685` with a reference to :ref:`dependency-specifiers`.

 .. _discussion: https://mail.python.org/pipermail/distutils-sig/2017-October/031585.html